gbgabiola/100DaysOfCode/r4-log.md

 - [ ] [Sample App](http://www.example.com)
 -->

+## Day 09: June 09, Tuesday
+**Today's Progress**: Learned more about meta tags and other information, including tables and it's related tags, and other tags.

 ## Day 08: June 08, Monday
 **Today's Progress**: Continued with the HTML part and exercises, completed also the industry standard, delta+ model and analytical maturity stages in analytics.